dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial_section-3a.md

 [queries]: https://graphql.org/learn/queries/

 Now I guess we should build something.
 Lets `cd client && yarn install`.
-This will give us the skeleton react app I spoke of previously, `@apollo/client` and `graphql`, which should be everything we need to finish this section.
+This will give us the skeleton of a react app, `@apollo/client` and `graphql`, which should be everything we need to finish this section.

 And then pretty much straight from the Apollo [documentation](https://www.apollographql.com/docs/react/get-started/) is...